mvmd-org/mvmd-site/docs/implementation/overview.md

 ## Getting Started

 1. Start with the [Getting Started](./getting-started.md) guide
-2. Choose the appropriate pattern for your asset type
+2. Choose the appropriate use case for your implementation needs
 3. Use our [templates](../templates/) for consistent implementation
 4. Validate your implementation with our [tools](../reference/validator.md)